 Unless you really want to be a NYU spring transfer, (which I do not recommend unless you really need to get out of the current situation you're in), the application deadline for Fall semester admission is April 1st.
 This is slightly later than most university transfer admission deadlines so don't take it as a standard for all schools.
 The extra time is kind of nice to tweak and improve your application further.

 If you'll have already completed a full course work of college courses, in the United States, then you're exempt from submitting standardized test scores to NYU.
 However, I had retaken my SATs in community college and submitted them anyway.
 Strong SAT scores should not be underestimated.
 I encourage you to retake them if you need to and submit high scores.

 What Is Required For The Transfer Essay?

 For almost all NYU schools, you will be submitting your application via the Common App, which also has a specific supplement for NYU.
-These are time consuming and require a lot of research, but it’s well worth filling it all out.
-And you have too, so why not do your best?
+These are time consuming and require a lot of research, but it's well worth filling it all out.
+And you have to, so why not do your best?